mak-iptv/ai-chatbote/README.md

 # 🤖 AI Chatbot

-This repository, [NoureddineBou/AI-Chatbot](https://github.com/NoureddineBou/AI-Chatbot), contains the complete source code for building an AI Chatbot using HTML, CSS, and JavaScript.
+This repository contains the complete source code for building an AI Chatbot using HTML, CSS, and JavaScript.
 The project features a clean and responsive design, allowing for easy interaction with the chatbot.

 ## 📦 Get Started